GUIDE 2025

 15. Consider Other Automation Possibilities

 Once you’ve identified which business activities should be automated, look for methods to simplify workflows by connecting data collection with databases, apps, and notifications.
-You can make the information searchable by automating how you capture documents, utilizing processes to accurately recognize the document type and automatically route it to the relevant individual.
+You can make the information searchable by automating how you capture documents, using processes to recognize document type and route it to the relevant individual.

 16. Improve Paper-Based Processes

-Many firms make the error of attempting to digitally recreate paper operations rather than adopting a fresh strategy to eliminate inefficiencies.
-When establishing digital processes, consider why you followed a certain method in the past and whether those steps are still required in this new environment.
+Many firms make the mistake of trying to digitally replicate paper processes rather than adopting a new strategy to eliminate inefficiencies.
+When establishing digital processes, consider why you used a particular method in the past and whether those steps are still necessary in this new environment.

 17. Keep the User Interface Simple

-A DMS is intended to assist in the resolution of many different issues, but every function does not need to be on every user’s screen.
-A decent system should allow for customization so that just the most useful aspects are displayed to match the needs of each user.
+A DMS is intended to assist with resolving many issues, but not every function needs to be on every user’s screen.
+A decent system should allow customization so that only the most valuable aspects are displayed to match each user’s needs.
 Simplifying the interface makes it easier for people to do required activities without being bombarded with extraneous details.

 18. Inform Your Customers